Some useful post-operative advice

 Circulation and strength exercises

-- Start by completing five repetitions of each exercise and, as you get stronger, increase the repetitions until you can manage 20 of each.
+- Start by completing five repetitions of each exercise and, as you get stronger, increase the repetitions until you can manage twenty of each.

-- Practise all the exercises shown four times a day.
+- Practice all the exercises shown five times a day.

-- Once you are independently mobile with the use of walking aids, aim to stand and walk every hour of the day that you are awake.
+- Once you are independently mobile with the use of walking aids, aim to stand and take a little walk every hour of the day that you are awake.

 Exercises following total hip replacement